wpgp/wopr/README.md

 Spatial queries can be submitted in the form of points or polygons.
 Results contain estimated population sizes and confidence intervals that can be customized for a variety of uses.

-Demo code is provided in [wopr_demo.R](https://github.com/wpgp/wopr).
+Demo code is provided in `wopr_demo.R`.

 ## Installation

-Install the _wopr_ package from WorldPop on GitHub by downloading the package tarball  [wopr_0.1.0.tar.gz](https://github.com/wpgp/wopr) into your R working directory.
+Install the _wopr_ package from WorldPop on GitHub by downloading the package tarball `wopr_0.1.0.tar.gz` into your R working directory.
 Then, use the following command to install and load the package:

 ```r
 install.packages('wopr_0.1.0.tar.gz', repos=NULL)